 The party was rockin’ at Jewett Park with the Deerfield Park District during their Eat to the Beat concert series.
 Music, sunshine, and lots of new friends came out to shake, shimmy, climb, slide and swing!
 We even had a visit from the Deerfield Fire Department; don’t worry, the only thing burning was the pavement under our dance shoes.

-Our fourth tour stop was bittersweet as we bid a fond farewell to the much loved Kids’ Castle at Deerpath Park with the Deerfield Park District.
-As much as we all loved this unique, wooden playground, we are all excited for the unveiling of the new playground in Spring 2016.
+Our fourth tour stop was bittersweet as we bid a fond farewell to the much-loved Kids’ Castle at Deerpath Park with the Vernon Hills Park District.
+As much as we all loved this unique, wooden playground, we are all excited about the unveiling of the new playground in Spring 2016.
 If you’d like to participate in the community-wide volunteer effort to rebuild the playground, contact Amy Lamberti by filling out this form.

 A gorgeous summer sunset signaled the close of our fifth and final tour stop at Cook Park with the Wauconda Park District.
-We had a wild time with Animal Quest, who offer live animal presentations, displays, and mini petting zoos for schools, libraries, park districts, fundraisers, birthday parties and other special events.
+We had a wild time with Animal Quest, which offers live animal presentations, displays, and mini petting zoos for schools, libraries, park districts, fundraisers, birthday parties, and other special events.
 Learn more about them in our Animal Quest profile.

 The energetic images below were captured by Rosie Bridges Photography.
-Visit our Facebook Album for all the final tour stop images by Rosie, and learn more about her in our Rosie Bridges Photography profile.
+Visit our Facebook Album for all the final tour stop images by Rosie.

 As we make our final curtain call of our tour, we are pleased to announce the winners of our Foss Swim School giveaway.
 It was our privilege to award a FREE Fall Swim Session as well as a 2-week Progress Builder Swim Camp.
 Melissa can’t stop raving about the skills her children have gained through their lessons at Foss Swim School, so we are delighted to pass on the opportunity to not only one, but two of our readers.